Dungannon, Virginia

-Dungannon is a town in Scott County, Virginia, United States.
-The population was 332 at the 2010 census.
+Dungannon is a town in Scott County, Virginia that sits in the heart of the Clinch River.
+The population was 257 at the 2020 census.
 It was named after the town of Dungannon in County Tyrone, Northern Ireland.

-Dungannon is part of the Kingsport–Bristol (TN)–Bristol (VA) Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.
+Dungannon is part of the Kingsport-Bristol-Bristol, TN-VA Metropolitan Statistical Area, which is a component of the Johnson City-Kingsport-Bristol, TN-VA Combined Statistical Area – commonly known as the "Tri-Cities" region.

 History

 The Flanary Archeological Site was listed on the National Register of Historic Places in 1983.

 Geography

 Dungannon is located at 36°49′40″N 82°28′8″W (36.827894, -82.468828).